 abrdn (formerly Aberdeen Standard Investments) will continue to manage some underlying investments in the funds which transferred to Utmost from the Equitable.

-Click here to download A guide to how we manage our unit-linked funds
+Click here to download Utmost Guide to how we manage our unit linked funds (Heritage ELAS)

 Our unit linked funds are mostly invested in other collective investment schemes managed by J.P.
 Morgan Asset Management, except for our property funds which are managed by Schroder Investment Management Limited.